 MEET OUR BEAUTIFUL RESCUES WHO HAVE BEEN GIVEN A SECOND CHANCE IN LIFE

 We spotted this underweight, discouraged, gentle soul on a Facebook horse auction site and we knew he needed to be rescued.
 On Thanksgiving eve, a Facebook message was shared with friends of BCHR, who showed up early on Thanksgiving morning to clean a field area near a stall, build a turnout in which to quarantine Lazarus while he got used to his new home, and confirmed his transport from the horse auction.
 He’s now gained weight, is in a herd in another turnout and is loved and cherished by all of the BCHR volunteers, who give thanks to him and to all of the rescues every day.

 RAIN & Thunder

-Miniature horses Mason and Rain were up for auction with no takers.
+Miniature horses Thunder and Rain were up for auction with no takers.
 They huddled together in a small, dirty, crowded pen with other abandoned horses waiting to be sold at a New Jersey horse auction facility.
 Horses who are not bought at auction are often sent to Mexico or to Canada for slaughter, as this practice is illegal in the United States.
 The adoption price to bail out horses who are not auctioned must exceed the price that slaughterhouse meat buyers would pay for each horse.